swarajnanda2021/MSKCC_SSL/README.md

      - layers=[3, 4, 6, 3]
      - block = Bottleneck

 - **Vision Transformer** : The following is how you would instantiate the vision transformer.
-But mind you, the attention mechanism is quite useless in the low data-regime due to a lack of inductive bias in the attention operation.
+Mind you, the attention mechanism is quite useless in the low data-regime due to a lack of inductive bias in the attention operation.
+Even when hybrid architectures are considered, such as the [CoATNnet](https://arxiv.org/abs/2106.04803) paper by Google, you'll see in that paper that the more convolutional blending is preferred in the architecture, the better it generalizes to smaller datasets during training and eval.
   ```ruby
   def ViT_base():
         model = ViT_encoder(image_size = 32,